QM36/test/Letter of recommendation for Meng Qu.md

 It can be seen from her daily report that she has learnt new knowledge from her colleagues or projects every day.
 She would like to find all resources to learn.
 If there is a problem,
-she will ask questions after thinking and practicing and she will not disturb others' progress frequently.
+she will ask questions after thinking and practicing so she does not disturb others' progress frequently.
 Second,
 she is a very serious and positive person.
-I told her before that she must think about the architecture before any project development, so as not to cause many problems, and the project can also stably iterate.
+I told her before that she must think about the architecture before any project development, so as not to cause many problems and so the project can stably iterate.
 She did it very well.
 After receiving the assignment, she can read the previous code logic firstly and then conceive the code architecture by herself.